 3. Find Your Goal Mate:

 Research shows that accountability is a key factor in achieving goals.
-A study by the American Psychological Association showed that having a partner or coach monitor your progress increases your chances of success.2 You don’t have to hire an expert to fill this role, though.
+A study by the American Psychological Association showed that having a partner or coach monitor your progress increases your chances of success.3 You don’t have to hire an expert to fill this role, though.

 Finally, you’ll want to keep a log or written record of your progress.
-Not only will it enable you to track how you’re doing, you’ll also be able to share this info with your support team so you can stay accountable.
+Not only will it enable you to track how you’re doing, but you’ll also be able to share this info with your support team so you can stay accountable.

-By breaking your end goal down into smaller chunks, quickly getting back on track if you fall off, and building a social support network, you may soon find yourself in that lucky (and extremely hardworking) 8% of people who reach their goal.
+By breaking your end goal down into smaller chunks, quickly getting back on track if you fall off, and building a support network, you may soon find yourself in that lucky (and extremely hardworking) 8% of people who reach their goal.
 Then all that’s left to do is … celebrate!